 What Is TMJ?
 TMD?

 Temporomandibular Joint (TMJ) and Temporomandibular Disorder (TMD) get interchanged in regular lingo a lot.
 They do technically refer to different things.
-But in the context of most patients, usually when you hear TMJ issues being thrown around, they’re generally talking about pain or discomfort coming from the jaw joint.
+But in the context of most patients, usually when you hear temporomandibular joint dysfunction issues being thrown around, they’re generally talking about pain or discomfort coming from the jaw joint.

 The TMJ is right where your lower jaw connects to your skull.
 If you press fingers right in front of your ear and open your jaw, you’ll feel a condyle lower and rise.
 You’ve just found your own TMJ.
 Disorders that come from this area usually show up as clicking, popping, and even dislocation.
 This can be extremely painful and lead to an inability to function normally.

-Here is a short list of typical TMJ issues.
+Here is a short list of typical temporomandibular joint dysfunction issues.
 If you think you’re suffering from any of these types of symptoms, let us know and we can provide further support.

 - Trouble Chewing

 - Jaw Fatigue

 - Joint Pain

 - Face Pain

 Rivers Bend Family Dental provides a wide range of dental procedures to make it convenient for your family to tend to all its dental needs.
 Our services include but are not limited